Part II of Adventures on the Anti-Love Boat in Halong Bay

 “Congratulations!
 We didn’t know you were on your honeymoon!”
 I said as soon as the light were turned back on, hoping I sounded sincere.

-Mike thanked me, while Susan starred off into the distance.
+Mike thanked me, while Susan stared off into the distance.

 After the dinner, back on the deck, looking at the dark silhouettes of islands rising out of the water around us, I defeatedly said, “I was wrong.
 There is no Murder Mystery.
 That’s clearly his wife and somehow, they still haven’t killed each other…”